 Various scholarships are geared toward minority groups, low-income qualifiers, or military personnel.
-Whoever the scholarship targets, the interview may have specific questions.
 The top 50 questions we’re going to cover here can help you prepare for any college scholarship interview.

 If you arrive at the interview and are unprepared to answer the more common questions, you might draw a blank.
-While a short, thoughtful pause is fine, a complete loss for words is not.
-It could imply that you didn’t care enough to prepare, or that you are uninterested.
-Avoid these issues by planning an answer.
+While a short, thoughtful pause is fine, it’s helpful to prepare in order to avoid a complete loss for words.
 If you practice stating the answers out loud, you’ll decrease the chances of stumbling over your words.
 Choose your words carefully, and don’t ramble.
 Speak with confidence to impress your interviewer.